Great Yarmouth railway station: Services

-Present day

-There is one train each hour between Yarmouth and Norwich, with additional services during the morning and evening peaks.
+Greater Anglia operates one train each hour between Yarmouth and Norwich, with additional services during the morning and evening peaks.
 Most services run via Acle, although there are still a number that run via Reedham.

 Sunday services tend to be hourly and, up to 16:00, trains alternate between the two routes.
-All services are operated by Greater Anglia.

 There are proposals to run a wider variety of direct services to London Liverpool Street, Stansted Airport and Peterborough from 2025.